HwWobbe/ai-context/README.md

 # AiContext

 > A personal toolkit for working smarter with AI — structured context, dense stamps, and portable session state.
+>> currently just a preliminary assessment
+>> ideally:
->> currently just a preliminary assessment ( ideally: based on a wiki Foundation and possible AiH augmented. )
+>>> based on a wiki Foundation and possible AiH augmented.
+>>> exploiting unicodeSymbols and nonWord stringPatterns

 ---